 Licenses: $650 per caribou and $160 for hunting license.
 Buy online before arrival!

 The camps are mobile and will be placed to intercept the herds as they move along their migration route, to ensure you of the highest chance for success.
 They make every effort to assure clients will be placed in areas that are productive.
 But every so often the caribou just do not show up, and that can happen, as the hunt is very weather-dependent.
 They fly nearly daily and they will always monitor the herds in the area.
 The average hunter will typically see several hundred plus caribou on this hunt, according to the outfitter.
 Trophy class bulls are very common.
 One caribou limit.
-Seven days, but you can legally only hunt the day after arriving, so 6-day hunts.
+Eight days in total, but you can legally only hunt the day after arriving, so 6-day hunts.

 Muskeg and tundra is some of the toughest walking you can do!
 If you are overweight or out of shape, you’ll be worn out in a single day.
 CALL AND DISCUSS THIS TO BE SURE YOU ARE UP TO THE TASK.
 It can take most of a day to get a caribou back to camp.
 You can often find easier footing so do not just dash across the tundra.